itayG98/11/README.md

 - Capitalizing the first letter of each sentence and quoted text.
 - Uncapitalizing other letters outside of quotes.
 - Removing any digits from the text.
--sentence is start withing dot '.' only.
+- sentence is start withing dot '.' only.

 ### Example Usage
 To run the program, compile it with the following command: